 CHAIR OF BOARD OF TRUSTEES – Director, Ministry of Justice

-Naomi Mallick is a Director in the Government Legal Department, heading up the Ministry of Justice’s Legal Advisers team.
-She is a member of the Ministry’s Executive Committee and of the Government Legal Department’s Strategic Leadership Team.
-She is also the Government Legal Department’s Race Champion as well as one of its trained Mental Health First Aiders.
+Naomi is a Director in the Goverment Legal Department, heading up a legal team advising the Ministry of Justice.
+She is the Government Legal Department’s Race Champion and a Mental Health First Aider for the Department.

-Naomi lives in Cambridge with her husband Marcus, who is a fine artist and primary school teacher.
-They have two grown-up sons.
+Naomi lives in Cambridge with her husband Marcus.
+They have two grown up sons

 Penny became a Trustee in January 2016.
 She is a Commercial Director with a Masters in Business Administration and a long history of senior commercial appointments in large marketing services organisations.

 Following the birth of her two children in the 1980s and with a strong desire to continue her burgeoning career, Penny set out to fill an important gap for good quality nursery day care close to where she lived at that time.
 She established a large private day nursery in Crawley, West Sussex, and experienced first-hand the importance of recognising and providing support to children who are experiencing difficulties.